silnrsi/font-akatab/documentation_tirra/source/productsite/charset.md

-This font supports over 400 characters from [The Unicode Standard](https://unicode.org/) as well as a number of [Private Use Area (PUA)](https://www.unicode.org/versions/Unicode15.0.0/ch23.pdf#G19184) characters.
-In total, over 600 glyphs are included, supporting stylistic alternates for a number of characters as well as a large number of ligated sequences.
+This font supports over 400 characters from [The Unicode Standard](https://unicode.org/).
+It also includes a number of ligated sequences involving the Labialization Mark.

 Note: Inclusion of basic Latin repertoire is provided as a convenience but is not intended for extensive Latin script use.
 The Latin glyphs are based on the OFL-licensed Source Sans Pro fonts in the [Source Sans Github repository](https://github.com/adobe-fonts/source-sans-pro).